ehmatthes/pcc_2e/beyond_pcc/finding_employment.md

 ---

-Do you have any suggestions for how to improve this section?
+Do you have suggestions for how to improve this section?
 Finding a job is a really big topic, and everyone's experience is a little different.
-If there's anything I've missed that you think others would benefit from knowing, please feel free to get in touch:
+If there's anything I've missed that you think others would benefit from knowing, please feel free to get in touch.

+Also, I would like to include profiles of a few people who have read PCC with the goal of finding employment.
+If you'd be willing to share your story, whether your job search has been successful or not, please feel free to reach out.

 Email: ehmatthes at gmail